 Mix again using your electric mixer until there are no cornstarch lumps and everything is well combined.

 Now bring the pot with the milk, cream, and vanilla extract to a boil while whisking regularly.

 Once boiling, remove it from the hot burner and pour the egg-sugar-cornstarch mixture into it while whisking consistently.

 Place the pot back on the hot burner and let the sauce simmer for 1-2 minutes until it has thickened noticeably.

 Whisk constantly and remember, it is a sauce – not a pudding – so it won’t get overly thick.

-Remove the sauce from the burner and pour or ladle it into a serving boat or directly onto your dessert if you like your vanilla sauce warm.
+Remove the sauce from the burner and pour or ladle it into a bowl to chill, a serving boat, or directly onto your dessert if you like your vanilla sauce warm.

 - 1 1/2 cups milk

 - Grab a medium-sized pot and pour in the milk and the cream.
 Add the vanilla extract and set the mixture aside for now.